sheraadams/Space-Game---Teaching-Resources/README.md

 ## XCode Usage

-1. Open a terminal in the project directory and run the code to remove the old build folder and generate a new one with the Xcode project file.
+1. Open a terminal in the project directory (folder named: space shooter game) and run the code to remove the old build folder and generate a new one with the Xcode project file.
+Note: This also must be done anytime the Xcode SDK is updated.

 ```bash
 rm -rf build